jimstudt/swift-mmdb/README.md

 I don't know if anyone else provides data in this format.
 It is reasonably well suited to attaching data to partitions of natural numbers in a fairly compact format.

-## All the Tests Fail!

-You need a database.
-Download a copy of GeoLite2-Country.mmdb and put it in the Tests/MMDBTests/TestData folder.

 ## Why?